JakeLee13/JakeLee.github.io/README.md

-# JakeLee.github.io
+# JakeLee.github.io [In Progress]

-Personal website using vanilla html, css, and javascript
+Building a personal website using vanilla html, css, and javascript
+- About Me
+- Academic Background
+- Work Experience
+- Projects
+- Blog
+- Contact Me